DJ: Duvvada Jagannadham: Release

 The film's release was originally scheduled for 19 May 2017, but it was postponed to 30 June 2017, due to the delay in the film's production.
 In April 2017, a new release date was scheduled as 23 June 2017, coinciding with the Ramzan weekend.
 The theatrical rights of the film were sold to ₹77.3 crore.
-The film's dubbed versions were released in Malayalam, Tamil, Hindi and Bengali.
+The film's dubbed versions were released in Malayalam, Tamil, Kannada, Hindi and Bengali.

 Reception

 Duvvada Jagannadham film received positive response.

 Sangeetha Devi Dundoo of The Hindu stated "The film could have been much more gripping but for being punctuated with a handful of songs, quite a few high-decibel ones at that.
 At 156 minutes, DJ is bloated and loses its tempo now and then.
 While some of the dialogues are fun, others make you cringe."
-She compared the film with S. Shankar directorial Gentleman (1993 film) where a Brahmin protagonist moonlights as a thief, steals from the rich and gives to the poor.
+She compared the film with S. Shankar directorial Gentleman where a Brahmin protagonist moonlights as a thief, steals from the rich and gives to the poor.

 Srivatsan of India Today wrote that "We get the fact that the masala is very important for this genre.
 But the scenes that are supposed to leave you misty-eyed end up as comic relief.
 Jokes fall flat and the mass action blocks are not enough.
 At the same time, it's impossible to write off Allu Arjun.
 He's effective in bits; especially when the director wants him to dance and send goons into the air.
 Someone said that Allu Arjun's body is made of rubber and there can't be a better description.
 The problem with Duvvada Jagannadham is its half-baked story, which is everything we've seen in Allu Arjun's films earlier.
 To keep up with DJ's style, Duvvada Jagannadham is "Boring-ah, bore-asya, bore-obiah".

 Sowmya Sruthi of The Times of India rated the film 3 out of 5 stars.
 Manoj Kumar R of The Indian Express rated the film 2.5 out of 5 stars and wrote "It is a commercial entertainer made by the book and it works to some extent".
 Hemanth Kumar of Firstpost gave 2.5 stars rating out of 5 and wrote that "The point is when you try making a new recipe, it’s not merely enough to have all the right ingredients.
 You’ve to know when to switch off the flame.
 In the end, when you think about this DJ, it just gets loud, louder, loudest.
 Thumbs down.
 But hey, Allu Arjun still dances like a dream!"